p-savage/PCC-Alien_Invasion/README.md

 # PCC-Alien_Invasion
--A repository for the Alien Invasion project in the Python Crash Course textbook This repository is being used to practice the functionalities of the git version control system as I work through the game development project in Python Crash Course.
+-A repository to practice the functionalities of git version control while I work through the Alien Invasion project in the Python Crash Course textbook